EnergySystemAnalysis-ETH/PlotMGA.jl/README.md

 ```
 using PlotMGA
 ```
 Example usage can be found in the `example/` folder.
-Note that you will need to supply your own SpineOpt Database.
+Note that this branch uses an LFS git extension for db storage.